BN - Deduction Prepay: Frequently Asked Questions

 1. State Group Health, State Group Life (including Imputed Income), Preventive Dental, Supplemental Dental, VSP Vision, Individual and Family Life, Accidental Death and Dismemberment, UW Employees Inc., Accident Insurance, and Income Continuation Insurance.

 1. Hire the employee into two Empl Records:

 a) The Fall Academic Basis position should be Empl Record 0 and set as the Benefit Primary Job.
 The effective date of this position should be the same as that of the summer position.
 Manually put this position on a Short Work Break once they are hired into the position.
 The employee will be returned from Short Work Break during the August processing.

 b) Empl Record 1 should be the summer position.
 Make sure you have the appropriate Expected Job End Date.

-2. The employee will need to be enrolled into Benefits Billing to collect premiums for the summer coverage.
-Please contact your Benefit Administrator to assist with setup or refer to BN - Benefits Billing Enrollment .
+2. The employee will either need to have prepays taken from their summer service/summer session earnings or need to be enrolled into Benefits Billing to collect premiums for the summer coverage.
+Please create a WiscIT to have prepays taken from summer earnings or contact your Benefit Administrator to assist with Benefits Billing setup or refer to BN - Benefits Billing Enrollment .

 How do I process an Annual Basis employee who is regularly off for a specific period of time, and needs to have additional deductions to cover insurances during the break?